-Mission: The Pacific Basin Law Journal (PBLJ) covers a diverse range of legal issues with a focus on the rapidly developing economic nations of the Pacific Rim.
-Throughout its history, the journal has featured articles written by leading scholars and practitioners on international legal topics including human rights law, constitutional law, comparative law, criminal law, international trade law, business/corporate law, and intellectual property.
-The breadth and diversity of the subject matter of the journal contributes to its reputation as among the most innovative, informative, and authoritative publications at UCLA School of Law.
+Mission: Founded in 1982, the Pacific Basin Law Journal (PBLJ) is the second oldest law journal and oldest specialty journal at UCLA.
+The PBLJ focuses on a diverse range of legal and policy issues as they affect the rapidly developing economies of the Pacific Rim.
+Throughout its history, the journal has featured articles written by leading scholars and practitioners on topics including human rights law, constitutional law, comparative law, criminal law, international trade law, business and corporate law, and intellectual property law.
+The breadth and diversity of the subject matter of the journal contribute to its reputation as among the most innovative, informative, and authoritative publications at the law school.

 General Information: The Pacific Basin Law Journal (PBLJ) is committed to publishing cutting-edge, original scholarship that significantly contributes to the study of the Pacific Rim, including topics such as, but not limited to, human rights law, constitutional law, criminal law, international trade regulations, corporate governance, climate change, and intellectual property law.
 We are also committed to advancing the dialogue between international and U.S. scholars by publishing articles with foreign sources that are otherwise unavailable to English-language readers, and by publishing translations with the original author's permission.
 The PBLJ welcomes submissions from legal scholars, practitioners, and graduate students.